Events

 2024 Cherry Blossom Financial Education Institute

-The 9th Cherry Blossom Financial Education Institute will be held on April 25 – 26, 2024.
-Researchers from around the globe will present their work at Stanford University in Stanford, CA.
+The 9th Cherry Blossom Financial Education Institute was held on April 25 – 26, 2024.
+Researchers from around the globe presented their work at the Stanford Graduate School of Business in Stanford, CA.

 We thank the Initiative for Financial Decision-Making at Stanford University for their support of the event and the National Endowment for Financial Education (NEFE) for their support as well as for sponsoring the Financial Literacy Research Award and the Rising Financial Literacy Scholar Award.